microsoft/WinObjC/README.md

 choco upgrade winobjc-tools
 ```
 (more information about this command and its options can be found [here](https://chocolatey.org/docs/commands-upgrade))

-## Advanced Installation for Contributors and Ninjas

-Additional Visual Studio Components Needed for Contributors:
-   1. C# and Visual Basic
-   2. Visual Studio SDK
-   3. .NET Framework 4.6 targeting pack
-   4. C++ Profiling Tools

-If you want to build the bridge from source instead, you'll also need to install [Git LFS](https://git-lfs.github.com) before cloning the repo.
-For more detailed instructions, see the [Building From Source](https://github.com/Microsoft/WinObjC/wiki/Building-From-Source) wiki page.

-If you're having trouble downloading & installing the bridge, see the [Known Issues](https://github.com/Microsoft/WinObjC#known-issues) section below and check our [FAQ](https://github.com/Microsoft/WinObjC/wiki/FAQ).

 ## Getting Started With the Bridge
 ### Importing your Xcode Project